LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 Once per short rest, you can use a bonus action to grant all allies within 30 feet of you advantage on their next attack roll or saving throw.
 This effect lasts for 1 minute.
 ## Level 4: Ability Score Improvement
-Standard ability score improvement, or a feature at the discr
+Improve two attributes by +1, one attribute by +2, or a feature at the discretion of the Game Master.

-Level 5: Secret Trails
+## Level 5: Secret Trails

-    Description: You have learned the secret trails that crisscross the wilderness.
+You have learned the secret trails that crisscross the wilderness.

-    Mechanics: You and your companions can move through non-magical difficult terrain without expending extra movement.
+You and your companions can move through non-magical difficult terrain without expending extra movement.
 You can also spend 1 hour to find a hidden trail that grants you and your companions advantage on Stealth checks for the next 8 hours.

-Level 6: Combat Preparedness
+## Level 6: Combat Preparedness

     Description: You are adept at noticing signs of nearby dangers and preparing for them.
     Mechanics: When you see a trail sign indicating the presence of a nearby beast or other creature, you gain advantage on attack rolls and saving throws against that creature for the next 24 hours.